Calgary Coin & Antique Home Chinese Reference Guide Index

 larger about 24 mm gVF $30.00 XF $45.00

-The use of cast cash coinage all but came to an an end shortly after 1912, so these Hsuan-T'ung coins saw little use and are normally seen in a grade of XF to near mint state condition with clear original file marks.
+The use of cast cash coinage all but came to an end shortly after 1912, so these Hsuan-T'ung coins saw little use and are normally seen in a grade of XF to near mint state condition with clear original file marks.
 Coins appearing to grading F or VF are usually just poor castings rather than worn coins.

 TAI PING REBELS

 Tai Ping Rebel fought a civil war with the Ching Dynasty from 1853-1864, making both coins and paper money.
 The paper money is rare and genuine examples seldom offered, but the coins turn up from time to time.
-When attributing a coin to this period, is is important to note that while there are many differnt types not listed here, all have characters on the reverse and any that are blank on the reverse, date to the reign of the North Sung Emperor T'ai Tsung, AD 976 to 997.
+When attributing a coin to this period, it is important to note that while there are many different types not listed here, all have characters on the reverse and any that are blank on the reverse, date to the reign of the North Sung Emperor T'ai Tsung, AD 976 to 997.

 Tai Ping Rebels